arnabghorui/smai_project/README.md

 - ## Data:
-    The data is provided in an csv file.
-Here
+    The data is provided in a csv file.
+News articles are given pairwise, with there original links and internet archive links.
+Here for each pair of news articles similarity scores of coutry, entity, time etc  are provided.

 - ## Data Extraction:
     First we accumulated all the data in a single json file, which is a list of dict.